kennyhyun/nextjs-mui5-starter/README.md

 pnpm storybook
 ```

-Open http://localhost:6006 with your browser to see the result.
+Open http://localhost:6006 with your browser to see the stories for the components.

 See [src/components/MyButton/MyButton.stories.tsx](https://github.com/kennyhyun/nextjs-mui5-starter/tree/main/src/components/MyButton/MyButton.stories.tsx) and feel free to change or copy for the other component stories.